sbansal21/HHH-Daily-Discussion-bot/README.md

 &emsp;`~$ crontab -e`
 &emsp;Within the crontab file, add `* * * * * cd <directory of bot files>; ./rbot.py`.
 4. (Optional) To have the cron job provide updates on the terminal:
+        &emsp;Run `autocron.sh` as a normal Shell script, OR
         &emsp;Determine the pts file of the running terminal through the `tty` command.
         &emsp;&emsp;`~$ tty`
         &emsp;&emsp;`/dev/pts/0` or some variant